-- Recommendations of Mudaliar and Kothari Commission, National Policy on Education (1986), Programme of Action (1992) and National Curriculum Framework (2005) - 2.2.
-National Agencies of Secondary Education in India: Ministry of Human Resource Management (CABE, NUEPA, NCERT, NIOS, CBSE), Ministry of Social Justice and Empowerment and Ministry of Tribal Affairs Their Constitution and roles
+- 2.1.
+Recommendations of Mudaliar and Kothari Commission, National Policy on Education (1986), Programme of Action (1992) and National Curriculum Framework (2005) for secondary and higher secondary education. - 2.2.
+National Agencies of Secondary Education in India: Ministry of Human Resource Management (CABE, NUEPA, NCERT, NIOS, CBSE), Ministry of Social Justice and Empowerment and Ministry of Tribal Affairs Their Constitution and role